 Ph.D. in Applied Physics With Concentration in Medical Physics

-This CAMPEP-accredited degree program is a cooperative effort between the University of South Florida’s Department of Physics and the H. Lee Moffitt Cancer Center and Research Institute’s Departments of Radiation Oncology, Diagnostic Imaging, and Cancer Physiology.
+This CAMPEP-accredited degree program is a cooperative effort between the University of South Florida’s Department of Physics and the H. Lee Moffitt Cancer Center and Research Institute’s Departments of Radiation Oncology, Diagnostic Imaging and Interventional Radiology and Machine Learning.

-The program's main objective is to train future applied physics scientists with a fundamental knowledge and research experience in the field of Medical Physics, and thus it is designed as a Ph.D. program.
-Moreover, the graduates will be fully prepared for entry into a Medical Physics residency program if they so choose.
-In order for the students to successfully complete the program they must:
+The program's main objective is to train future applied physics scientists with fundamental knowledge and research experience in the field of Medical Physics, and thus it is designed as a Ph.D. program.
+Moreover, the graduates will be fully prepared for entry into a Medical Physics residency if they so choose.
+For students to successfully complete the program they must:

-- Fulfill the CAMPEP course requirements for Medical Physics; and
+- Fulfill the CAMPEP course requirements for Medical Physics

 - Fundamental knowledge in Physical Sciences and Mathematics

-- An rigorous understanding of scientific research and how it leads to the creation of new knowledge, reassessment of existing knowledge, and the overall advancement of science
+- A rigorous understanding of scientific research and how it leads to the creation of new knowledge, reassessment of existing knowledge, and the overall advancement of science

 - Competence in the application of the scientific method to solve specific problems